frcdesign/FRCDesign.org/docs/design-handbook/structure/fasteners.md

 # Fastener Standards

-A guide on fasteners and fastener standards common in FRC, including best use cases and what to keep in mind when designing a robot in relation to hardware.
+A guide on fasteners and fastener standards common in FRC.

 ## Bolts and Nuts